Summer is in full swing, which means it’s high time you host a barbecue before the bells start ringing for back-to-school season.

 Before you thread the meat and veggies on, spray the skewers lightly with cooking spray to ensure the food won’t stick to the wood when you slide it off.

 These days, most people are happy to bring a dish to share because we’re all busy and no one expects the host to cook everything.

 So don’t feel bad about asking guests to bring a dish to share.
 Potlucks and dinner swaps are the new normal, and no one will bat an eye when you bring it up.
 Not only will it save you a ton of time and money, but it also gives your guests a chance to share a dish they love and garner bragging rights for it.

-To ensure everyone brings their best recipe to your party, tell them beforehand that there will be a contest: everyone votes on the tastiest side dish or dessert, and the winner goes home with a prize – perhaps something homemade, such as your legendary strawberry jam or gourmet spice rub.
+To ensure everyone brings their best party food dish, tell them beforehand that there will be a contest: everyone votes on the tastiest appetizer, side dish, or dessert, and the winner goes home with a prize – perhaps something homemade, such as your legendary strawberry jam or gourmet spice rub.

 To make sure you don’t end up with a dozen desserts and one pasta salad, keep a running list of what everyone is bringing.
-If notice there are more sides than desserts, or five people offering to bring potato salad, send an email asking people to switch things up.
+If you notice there are more sides than desserts, or five people have offered to bring potato salad, send an email asking people to switch things up.

 It’s also standard to ask guests to bring their own alcoholic drinks if they’ll be imbibing.
 As the host, you should supply some non-alcoholic drinks such as lemonade, iced tea, soda, and water.
 It’s easy and inexpensive to make fruit- or herb-infused if you want something a little fancier; Cooking Light has some good recipes to try.

 5. Save on Supplies & Decorations

 The dollar store is a budget lifesaver for parties.
 Stock up on $1 packages of paper plates, trash bags, extra trash bins, paper towels, napkins, and plastic silverware here.